Updated October 22, 2024

 So, in summary, pregnancy alone puts a great deal of excess strain on the pelvic floor muscles.
 However, delivery certainly adds to it, and that’s why pelvic floor dysfunction is more common in the postpartum period.

-Pelvic Floor Recovery Work
+Pelvic Floor Recovery Work: How to Perform “PFAs”

 You can begin pelvic floor recovery work as soon as you feel comfortable following delivery.
 In fact, some studies show that gentle pelvic floor activations done within the first 24 hours after delivery can help increase blood flow to the area to expedite healing.
 Of course, depending on your delivery experience, let comfort be your guide.

-When it comes to specific pelvic floor exercises, we teach exercises called PFAs (Pelvic Floor Activations).
 We do not use the term “Kegel” because these exercises have become synonymous with “squeezing the muscles used to stop the flow of urine.”
-There are two issues with this description:
+After reading this article, hopefully you see that there are two issues with this description:

 - Your “pee-stopping” muscles are only the front of your pelvic floor (this misses the back and sides).